 “When someone like Chris Brown is given a platform in a country where GBV is at crisis levels, it sends a damaging message – that fame and power outweigh accountability,” said Ms Walters.

-The most well-known instance in Chris Brown’s history of abuse is the domestic dispute with singer Rihanna in 2009.probation, community service and domestic violence counselling.
-Chris Brown, who was 19 at the time, pleaded guilty to assault and was sentenced to five years
+The most notable incident in Chris Brown’s history of abuse was the physical altercation with pop star Rihanna in 2009.probation, community service, and domestic violence counseling.
+Chris Brown, who was then 19 years old, pleaded guilty to assault and received five years

-Although Rihanna forgave him and the pair briefly dated again after the incident, Chris Brown has also been accused of violence by other women – and men.
+Although Rihanna forgave him, and the two briefly dated again after the incident, Chris Brown has also been accused of violence by other women-and men.

-Women for Change says it wants to know how the Department of Home Affairs could grant “a convicted abuser” a visa.
-For Ms Walter, the decision is “concerning and indicative of a systemic failure”.
+Women for Change wanted to know how the Department of Home Affairs could award “a convicted abuser” a visa.
+For Ms Walter, the decision is “worrisome and indicative of a systemic failure”.

 A Divisive Performance

-Chris Brown’s multi-city tour across South Africa drew huge crowds, with fans eager to see the Grammy Award-winning artist perform his biggest hits.
-However, for many, his history of domestic violence cast a long shadow over the event.
-Some activists and women’s rights organizations organized protests and social media campaigns, questioning why someone with a history of violence against women was being celebrated in a country grappling with its own epidemic of gender-based violence.
+The multi-city tour of Chris Brown in South Africa attracted huge crowds of fans who were willing to see the celebrated winner of the Grammy Award let them dance with his biggest hit songs.
+However, many are influenced by his spotty past of domestic violence.
+Some activists and women’s rights organizations spearheaded protests and online campaigns against why someone with a history of violence against women would be tolerated and even cheered in a country that is subject to an epidemic of gender-based violence.

 Mixed Reactions from Fans and Activists